 The gray bars represent the Actuarial Liability (AL).
 The green line is the Market Value of Assets (MVA).
 The Fund's funded ratio (ratio of MVA to AL) is shown above the green line.
-The assets and liabilities have been decreasing over the period.
+In 2019, there was a change in both the mortality table and discount rate.
+Assets and liabilities have decreased every year prior to 2021.
 This is to be expected since the Fund only has retirees and beneficiaries.
+The increase in both assets and liabilities in 2021 is due to the method change of reflecting the assets and liabilities associated with the cost-of-living adjustments in the valuation.